mackuba/sparkler/README.md

 - `database.yml` based on the [config/database.yml.example](https://github.com/mackuba/sparkler/blob/master/config/database.yml.example) file from the Sparkler repo - fill it in with your chosen database name (under `production`), database user and password
 - `secret_key_base.key` which needs to contain a long random string for encrypting cookie sessions - you can generate it by running `bin/rake secret` in the Sparkler directory on your machine

-You also need to actually create the specified database and set up the user/password in your MySQL.
+You also need to actually set up the user/password in your MySQL and create the specified database (you can use `bin/rake db:create`).

 Once this is done, you can complete the deploy using the same command again: